 Why Are Bowling Pins Shaped That Way?

-Although there are several bowling pin types, the classic ten-pin bowling pins are cylindrical, with slight tapers at both ends.
+Although there are several bowling pin types and markers, the classic ten-pin bowling pins are cylindrical, with slight tapers at both ends.
 While the bottom of a bowling pin is flat, its top is elongated like a bottleneck.
 It dips inwards toward the upper middle, giving it a noticeable hourglass shape.

 Bowling pins are designed the way they are to create a specific center of gravity.
 As such, the pins will fall if tapped with enough force (but they won’t fall too quickly).
 Additionally, bowling pins are the perfect shape for automatic pinsetters to grip and rearrange.

 What Are the Different Types of Ten-Pin Bowling Pins?

 Vulcan Vultex 2 Bowling Pin